About Boca del Lupo

 1998: Terminal, Real Flowers

 Boca del Lupo has a foundation in theatre but has evolved into a multi-disciplinary company often partnering with artists and organization that are beyond the conventional boundaries of our form and our sector.
-We employ a year-round artistic, production and administrative team and manage three facilities: Performance Works, The Fishbowl, and The Anderson Street Space.
+We employ a year-round artistic, production and administrative team and manage Performance Works.